trumpfheller/trumpfheller.github.io/testing/bt.md

 ### 6.Consult Support:
   * Manufacturer Support: If the problem persists, contact the support teams of the infotainment system or Bluetooth device manufacturers.
 Provide them with details of the issue, any error codes, and logs if available.

-  * Example: Analyzing Bluetooth Protocol Errors Suppose you capture packets with a Bluetooth sniffer and observe errors in the connection handshake phase.
+### 7.Example: Analyzing Bluetooth Protocol Errors
+Suppose you capture packets with a Bluetooth sniffer and observe errors in the connection handshake phase.
 Common errors might include:
     * Invalid Authentication Responses: Indicates issues with pairing security.
     * Malformed Packets: Suggests that the packets being sent are not formatted correctly, potentially due to firmware bugs.